ertug2/rust-server-benchmark/README.md

 ./bench_3_Hard-12.5GB-208.sh
 ```

-   -  This will generate a bench log file once finished testing the server which will have your results in it.
-Give it to [@bmgjet](https://github.com/bmgjet) or somebody to graph it out and compare your results with others.
+   -  This will generate a bench log file in the same folder once finished running which will have your results in it.
+Give it to [@bmgjet](https://github.com/bmgjet) or somebody to graph it out so that you can compare your results with others.

 6.)
 Profit.